 While there can be differences between research fields/disciplines, ERC reviewers frequently comment positively on the fact that a project is hypothesis-driven.
-In any case, however, the overarching research questions should be clearly presented.
+In any case, however, the overarching research questions driving the proposal should be clearly presented.
 Proposals that apparently lack such question(s) and are perceived as largely technology- or methodology-driven will likely be at a disadvantage.